Frequently Asked Questions

 Returns and Refunds

 If you have an issue with your order contact our friendly customer care team for support.
 We will not ask for products that have been opened to be returned to us.
-Please note we cannot refund more than three bottles of a single product in one order.
+Please note we will only refund one bottle from your first time ordering from us.

 You can contact our customer care team by emailing us at email@example.com.